VarcoDevs/Varco/deps/readme.txt

 Windows doesn't need to exclude these.

-3) By default Skia is configured by CMake as a shared library, make it static:
+3) [pending] By default Skia is configured by CMake as a shared library, make it static:

     add_library (skia STATIC ${srcs})

 Remember to update (if needed) the /deps/skia/include directory along with any .lib changes.

-4) Defines might be missing, on Windows SK_BUILD_FOR_WIN32 is lacking at the time of writing this
+4) [seems fixed] Defines might be missing, on Windows SK_BUILD_FOR_WIN32 is lacking at the time of writing this

     list (APPEND public_defines   "-DSK_BUILD_FOR_WIN32")